 5(a) Cost-Sharing: Reclamation and SPA, will share the eligible costs of the Preconstruction Activities and any supporting documentation within the Scope of the Project.
 The proportionate cost-share between SPA and Reclamation is established by the total construction cost assignment percentage split between the Federal assigned percentage and the non-Federal assigned percentage published in the Final Feasibility Report.
 The assigned proportionate cost-share is subject to change from the published Final Feasibility Report to an updated assignment if during Preconstruction Project benefit calculations or categories are changed.
 Reclamation’s proportionate cost-share for a State-led storage facility shall not exceed 25% of the total Project cost.
 SPA may include Local Agency Partners contributions as specified in the Multiparty Agreement towards its share of eligible costs consistent with Article 5 of this Agreement.

 5(a)(1) In accordance with Reclamation Directives and Standards, SPA shall account for the actual expenses incurred by the non-Federal partners participating in the Project.
 These expenses shall be provided to Reclamation on a quarterly basis.
+Reclamation will likewise submit actual expenses incurred by participating in the Project.
 Requirements of such accounting shall, at a minimum, include the following:

 5(a)(1)(i) An explanation, in the form of a progress report, of the work performed for each activity completed during the reported quarter.